griffithlab/rnabio.org/_posts/0000-08-02-CSHL_Intro_to_R_programming.md

 # setwd("/new/path/")
 ```

-You can replace `"/new/path"` with your desired path.
+You can replace `"/new/path"` with your desired path (eg: `"~/workspace/intro_to_R"`).
 Note that directory paths are subtly different between Mac and Windows.

 ### Packages